-Active Return is the return generated, out of the various decisions made by the portfolio manager or the fund manager.
+Active Return is the return generated out of the various decisions made by the portfolio manager or the fund manager.
 Here the returns could be either profits or losses, depending on the accuracy of those decisions.
-These profits or losses have a direct link to the decisions made by the portfolio manager.
+These profits or losses directly link to the decisions made by the portfolio manager.
 This performance multiple is mentioned in the percentage terms.

-The Active fund managers or Portfolio managers, pick up the stocks, which they think will surpass the benchmark’s gain in the future.
+The Active fund managers or Portfolio managers pick up the stocks which they think will surpass the benchmark’s gain in the future.
 Here the ultimate target of the fund manager is to go beyond the benchmark.
-In other words, the fund managers try to create an alpha return i.e., a greater return than the given benchmark return for their investors.
+In other words, the fund managers try to create an alpha return, i.e., a greater return than the given benchmark return for their investors.
 The selection of the benchmark index is usually declared in advance while rolling out the scheme for public subscription.
 And the base benchmark could be a sector-specific index, S & P 500, Dow Jones Industrial Average, or any other index.
 The selection of a respective index for the comparison is a decision of the portfolio manager.
-Another name of Active Return is ‘Excess Return’.
+Another name for Active Return is ‘Excess Return.’

 Active Return: Formula and Interpretation

 Calculation of Active Returns happens in comparison with the respective benchmark.
 It is the variance between the Benchmark return and Actual return.
 It is the generation of additional returns over and above the benchmark return.